XBraid/xbraid/docs/Examples.md

             return 0;
          }

-   The `ObjectiveStatus` can be queried for information about the current status of XBraid (time, time-index, number of time-steps, current iteration number, etc.)
+   The `ObjectiveStatus` can be queried for information about the current status of XBraid (time, time-index, number of time steps, current iteration number, etc.)
    XBraid_Adjoint calls the `ObjectiveT` function on the finest time-grid level during the down-cycle of the multig-grid algorithm and adds the value to a global objective function value.

 2. **ObjectiveT_diff**: